Who can apply for Carer Support Payment

 • Adult Disability Payment – daily living component

-• Child Disability Payment – middle or highest care rate
+• Child Disability Payment – middle or highest rate care component

 • Pension Age Disability Payment